lowie2727/app/README.md

 ## An app for tracking spaceflights using the [Launch Library 2 API](https://thespacedevs.com/llapi)

+The LL2 API default rate limit is 15 calls per hour

 ## Minimum requirements

 Every App should at minimum contain the following: